 Essential to emphasize, Pasteur’s discovery of yeast as the microorganism involved in fermenting alcohol, gave the scientific community a definitive answer that fermentation was caused by living organisms.
 With a new understanding of the fermentation process, many researchers, including Pasteur himself, began looking at various ways to improve industrial manufacturing processes of alcohol.
 The fermentation industry during the Industrial Revolution was growing rapidly and Pasteur himself contributed to this growth by developing a closed-vessel container for brewing.
 Thus, reducing the risk of contamination.
 The production of beer, cheese, wine, soy sauce, and sake took off.
 In Germany, beer manufacturing had become one of the most important aspects of the country’s economy.
 Wine production consumed France and the industry of yeast production appeared in Denmark.
 As these industries grew and diets around the world began to change, the importance of quality control and characterization of organisms used in said processes became vital, leading to the development of microbial diagnostics.
 Companies began to grow larger and the development of new sectors, such as Christian Hansen’s Laboratory which developed enzyme-based products, appeared.
 The need for regulation of these growing industries and their use of newly discovered organisms, such as yeast, became apparent.
 Thus, the growth of the food industry paralleled that of food research and regulation: “a wave of foundation of research institutions, mainly governmental institutes took place” (Buchholz & Collins, 2019, p.
 3751; Matthews et al., 2019, p.
 6).

+Historical Highlights in Food Microbiology

+To expand upon the milestones of general microbiology listed above, 10 significant discoveries in the field of food microbiology are listed below.
+All of these accomplishments have increased the understanding of microbial growth and control in foods and helped define food safety regulations.

+4000 B.C.E. +: Early food preservation methods were recorded, including drying, pickling, and fermenting.
+Although these methods were generally effective for short term food storage, they were not regarded as safe for long-term storage.

+1800: Nicolas Appert invented canning during the French Revolutionary War as a response to the needs to preserve food from spoilage.
+His discovery offered a new way to preserve food and increase storage life, by heating it and cooling it under vacuum, but the process was not well understood until many decades later.

+1850: Nicolas Appert and Raymond Chevallier-Appert improved the canning process efficiency and quality of canned food using steam sterilization.

+1880: A. A. Gartner isolated Salmonella enterica serovar Enteridis from a man who became ill from eating contaminated meat.
+This was one of the first documented instances of Salmonella food poisoning.

+1890: Milk was pasteurized for the first time.

+1900: Upton Sinclair exposed the meat industry for its harsh labor conditions and corruption, and the Food and Drug Act (FDA) was passed in response.

+1930: Refrigeration became available as a household commodity and replaced cellars and iceboxes as primary ways of keeping food cold.
+The FDA also began to enforce regulations over food production and processing.

+1980: E. coli O157:H7 was identified as a food pathogen, and the first genetic probe using PCR was developed for Salmonella.

+1990: Irradiation was developed and approved as a new method to control pathogenic bacteria in the meat and poultry industries.

+2000: Many improvements in food safety regulation occurred during this decade including irradiation of other food types (vegetables and eggs) and high pressure processing (USDA).
+The Food Safety Modernization Act was also established.

 Microbial Food Spoilage, Microbial Growth, Survival, and Enumeration, Cell Stress and Sub-Lethal Cell Damage Affecting Culturing Ability of the Cell